 - Optional additions include 1/2 cup each of chopped nuts, dried fruit, and/or dark chocolate chips.

-- Store these spelt muffins in an airtight container in the fridge for up to three days or in the freezer for up to six months.
+- Store in an airtight container in the fridge for up to three days or in the freezer for up to three months.

 Nutrition

-- These crispy spelt crackers are easy to make and delicious.
+- These spelt crackers are crispy and delicious.

 - This refined sugar-free spelt flour cake is sweet, moist, and delicious.